tomsawyer0224/llama/README.md

      - The dataset is too small (~1M of text). ⟶ Try to use a bigger dataset.
      - The model is too complex. ⟶ Try to use another configuration (decrease d_model, kv_heads, n_layers; increase weight_decay; etc.).
 # How to use
-1. Clone this repo, cd into llama.
+1. Clone this repo and cd into llama.
 2. Install the requirements: pip install -q -r requirements.txt.
 3. Train the tokenizer: run the below command; after that, the pre-trained tokenizer is located in the root directory.
       ```